jason-r-c/ui-testing/visual-regression-testing-master/README.md

 This contains `groundtruth.png` and `current.png`. 'groundtruth' is the definitive screenshot of the dashboards, and is used to compare the 'current' screenshot against.

-Note: should still work but not currently maintained (18/2/19)

 **Scripts folder**

 The Scripts folder contains test cases.
 Currently the test cases are very basic, ie, logging into the Dashboard and Family App.
 In future, more complex test cases would be created, targeting things that Anthrpos is interested in testing.